 Public Private Partnership

 No submittals will be accepted after the official time and date.
-Qualification package must be submitted to the Purchasing and Contracts Manager, 405 Martin Luther King Jr, Blvd., Chapel Hill, NC 27514.
+The qualifications package must be submitted to the Purchasing and Contracts Manager at 405 Martin Luther King Jr, Blvd., Chapel Hill, NC 27514.
+If you have any questions please contact Emily Holt at email@example.com or 919-969-5058.

 Statement of Results of Chapel Hill Affordable Housing Bond Referendum